I’m a practical philosopher and entrepreneur

 who teaches individuals and organizations how to inquire into the things that matter most.
-Years ago, I created a philosophy practice, which involves speaking daily over Skype–mainly with Europeans, Canadians, and Asians–about the nature of a good life.
-In particular, I teach individuals to live the right thoughts (self-examination), to say the right thing (eloquence), and to do the right thing (right action).
+Years ago, I created a philosophy practice in which I speak daily over Skype with entrepreneurs, business executives, artists, the ecologically-minded, and seekers about the nature of a good life.
 What those I speak with have in common is the thought: “There must be more than this because this is not enough.”

 In 2009, I finished a Ph.D., left the academic life, and moved to New York City because I thought the most fundamental question of how to live needed to be brought back into our everyday lives.
 In its very being, philosophy is a pursuit whose final aim is to help us to lead the most excellent human lives we can: considered, aware, vibrantly alive.

 I’m a faculty member in Lougheed leadership at The Banff Centre in Canada, where I train creative leaders, and at Kaos Pilots in Denmark, where I teach social entrepreneurs and enterprising artists.
 Over the years, I’ve written a number of books addressed to general readers, including The Art of Inquiry, Cultivating Discipline Lightly, The Good Life and Sustaining Life, and, most recently, Money Rules for Simple Living.